-We intend to use the net proceeds from this offering (after payment of offering expenses) of approximately \$251.2 million and the approximately \$5.4 million contribution from our general partner to maintain its general partner interest in us, for general partnership purposes, including potential future acquisitions and growth capital expenditures.
+We intend to use the net proceeds from this offering (after deducting underwriting discounts and commissions and estimated offering expenses) of approximately \$240.4 million and the approximately \$5.1 million contribution from our general partner to maintain its 2% general partner interest in us, for general partnership purposes, including potential future acquisitions and growth capital expenditures.
 Pending the use of the proceeds for other purposes, we intend to apply some or all of the net proceeds to reduce outstanding borrowings under our revolving credit facility.
 If the underwriters exercise their option to purchase additional common units, we intend to use the net proceeds, together with the related capital contribution of our general partner, to repay additional indebtedness outstanding under our revolving credit facility.

-We use our revolving credit facility primarily to fund capital expenditures and working capital requirements.
+We used the borrowings under our revolving credit facility primarily to fund capital expenditures and working capital requirements.

-As of November 6, 2009, the outstanding balance of borrowings under the revolving credit facility was \$785.1 million and the weighted average interest rate under the revolving credit facility was 0.77%.
+As of May 12, 2010, the outstanding balance of borrowings under the revolving credit facility was \$819.8 million and the weighted average interest rate under the revolving credit facility was 0.82%.
 Our revolving credit facility is currently scheduled to mature on December 10, 2012.

-Affiliates of certain of the underwriters in this offering are lenders under our revolving credit facility and, accordingly, may receive a portion of the proceeds of the offering.
-Please read the "Underwriting" section in this prospectus supplement.
+Affiliates of certain of the underwriters are lenders under our revolving credit facility and, in that respect, will receive a portion of the proceeds from this offering through the repayment of borrowings outstanding under our revolving credit facility.
+Please read "Underwriting."